ij-build/ij/docs/environment.md

 - *GIT_COMMIT_SHORT* (the first 12 chars of the commit hash)
 - *GIT_BRANCH_NORMALIZED* (non-alphanum characters replaced by a dash)

+Additionally, the intrinsic variable `IJ_IMAGE_TAGS` contains a semicolon-separated list of images tags that are created by a successful build task.
+The value of this variable updates after completion of each build task.

 # Environment Files

 Contents of an environment file can be interpreted as environment assignments using the `env-file` property of the config and override files, the `--env-file` command line argument, or from an `exported-environment-file` property of a run task.